Harry Potter and the Cursed Child: Hamburg (2021–2023)

 On 5 July 2018, it was announced that the play would make its German premiere at the Mehr!
 Theater in Hamburg.
-Titled Harry Potter und das verwunschene Kind ("Harry Potter and the enchanted child"), this marked the first non-English production of the play.
+Titled Harry Potter und das verwunschene Kind ("Harry Potter and the enchanted child"), this marked the first production of the play translated into a different language.
 The two-part play was originally scheduled to open on 13 March 2020, but was postponed due to the COVID-19 pandemic.

 Pre-sale tickets for the play began on 25 March 2019.
 Extensive renovations for the German production began in May 2019, at an estimated cost of 42 million euros.
 The cast included Markus Schöttl as Harry Potter, Sebastian Witt as Ron Weasley, Jillian Anthony as Hermione Granger, Sarah Schütz as Ginny Weasley, and Alen Hodzovic as Draco Malfoy.
 The cast also included Vincent Lang as Albus Potter, Mathias Reiser as Scorpius Malfoy, and Madina Frey as Rose Granger-Weasley.

 The German production opened on 5 December 2021.
 On 8 January 2023, the final performances of the two-part version of the play were performed in Hamburg.
 The play re-opened on 9 February 2023, as the revised one-part play.